JinLover/My_cascade/README.md

 # My Cascade - AI Coding Assistant for VSCode

+* **IMPORTANT**: Now this repository is fully written by AI!
+I'll update this project, but now it provide very limited features. (still no marketplace!)

 My Cascade is a powerful AI-powered coding assistant VSCode extension that leverages Google's Gemini Pro and OpenAI's GPT models to assist with code writing, analysis, and refactoring.

 ## Key Features